rhyslwells/Data-Archive/content/standardised/Amazon S3.md

 1. **Creating a Bucket**: Start by navigating to the AWS Management Console and selecting S3.
 Create a bucket with a unique name and choose the region closest to your application.
 2. **Uploading a File**: Once the bucket is created, upload a file using the console.
 You can add metadata and set permissions as needed.
 3. **Exploring Settings**: Dive into bucket settings to configure options like versioning, logging, encryption, and lifecycle management.
-Block public access to ensure data security.
+Block public access to ensure [[data security]].

 **Additional Features**